RamenVentures/Operating-Manual/processes/meeting_questions.md

 ### Unique Value Proposition, Solution, and Vision
 - How will you solve this problem?
 - Why is this better than their existing solutions?
+- What new technology enables this?
+- Who else is working on this problem?
+- What's your unfair advantage? (ie: What makes you uniquely capable of doing this?)
 - How will you get in front of early adopters?
-- What's your unfair advantage? (ie: What makes you uniquely capable of doing this?)
 - What's your vision?
 What will the future look like in 10 years?

 ### Team